TFSA

 Invest for growth, over the long term

-A key insight when setting up a TFSA is that the underlying investment portfolio should be consistent with the long-term nature of the investment; based on the current annual limit it will take 14 years to reach the lifetime contribution limit of R500 000.
+A key insight when setting up a TFSA is that the underlying investment portfolio should be consistent with the long-term nature of the investment; based on the current annual limit it will take almost 14 years to reach the lifetime contribution limit of R500 000.
 This is a key consideration as the tax benefits of TFSAs compound exponentially over time.
 Therefore, it makes no sense for an investor to use a TFSA for an investment horizon of less than five years.

 Don’t treat your TFSA as an emergency fund

-TFSA benefits only accrue to those investors that remain invested for the full investment period.
+TFSA benefits only accrue to those investors who remain invested for the full investment period.
 Remember that a TFSA allowance is a ‘use it or lose it’ allowance – if you withdraw some or all of your TFSA investment, you cannot reinvest the amount withdrawn.

 Conclusion

 In ten short years, early adopters are already reaping the material benefits offered by TFSAs.
-However, it is critical that investors stay the course and whenever possible invest the maximum allowable amount at the beginning of each tax year into a growth-oriented fund.
+However, it is critical that investors stay the course and whenever possible, invest the maximum allowable amount at the beginning of each tax year into a growth-oriented fund.
 If this is not possible, it is preferable to initiate a monthly debit order rather than wait until the end of the tax year to contribute.
 The earlier you start earning investment returns, the earlier those investment returns start compounding, tax-free!

 Ninety One TFSA fast facts

-The benefits of a TFSA are increasingly being recognised, as illustrated by the following summary data of Ninety One IP’s TFSA accounts as at 31 December 2024.
-(31 December 2023 details in brackets):
+The benefits of a TFSA are increasingly being recognised, as illustrated by the following summary data of Ninety One IP’s TFSA accounts as at 31 December 2025.
+(31 December 2024 details in brackets):

 Total number of